 So, he became everything he wanted to be.
 After his graduation from New York University’s Tisch School of the Arts in 1988, Adam went on to become a comedian, screenwriter, actor, film producer, entrepreneur, and musician.
 Alongside other greats like Chris Farley, Adam got a gig on Saturday Night Live (SNL).
 He rocked the comedy world and quickly showed the world that SNL was only the beginning.

 Best known for his roles in hit comedies from the 90’s like ‘Billy Madison,’ ‘Happy Gilmore,’ ‘The Waterboy,’ ‘The Wedding Singer,’ and ‘Big Daddy,’ Adam’s gone on to perform more serious roles later in his career in films like ‘Punch-Drunk Love’ and ‘Reign Over Me’.
-In fact, he just put out a fresh dramedy called ‘Cobbler’ about a shoemaker who turns into other people when he tries on their shoes.
+Some other career highlights have been The Meyerowitz Stories in 2017, Uncut Gems in 2019, and Hustle in 2022.
+He did voice work for several characters in Eight Crazy Nights and kids probably know him best for being the voice of Dracula in the Hotel Transylvania movies.

 Almost the eccentric candyman, Adam was strongly considered in the early 2000’s to resurrect the role of Willy Wonka (last seen as Gene Wilder) in Tim Burton’s 2005 ‘Charlie and the Chocolate Factory’.
 Jim Carrey was also heavily considered before Johnny Depp took the role.